dpiponi/Alcator/README.md

     brew install glfw3

 This Acorn Atom is configured with 40K RAM and 24K of ROM.
-It doesn'have a 6522 VIA.
+It doesn't have a 6522 VIA.

 Screenshots
 -----------